 Dealing With False Accusers Requires Understanding Context

-I’ve never been hauled off to jail and been charged with a crime, much less had that happen and been innocent.
+I’ve never been hauled off to jail and been charged with a crime.
 When you’re falsely accused and arrested, that’s in a category that’s far more serious than anything I’ve endured.
 But if it happened, I’ve watched enough cop shows to know I would not open my mouth except to say, “I want my lawyer.”

 Then I’d do whatever I had to in order to secure the services of the biggest, baddest criminal defense attorney around.
 I wouldn’t want just anybody.
 Not if my freedom was at risk.
 I would not rely on my innocence to bring me a victory.
 Again, I’ve seen too many cop shows to know that doesn’t always work out.
 I’d mortgage everything I own to defend myself so I could stay out of prison.
 And so I could defend myself from a wrongful conviction.
 Even then, I might find myself behind bars.
 It happens.
 But you’ve gotta give it your best shot, right?